BLACK FRIDAY SALE - up to 57% off memberships for a limited time!

 Through the updates you can see how technology trends have changed as techniques like content marketing and personalization have moved along the Hype Cycle.

-Gartner's latest Emerging Technologies hype cycle, that shows the importance of Generative AI (as exemplified by the popularity ChatGPT).
+Gartner's 2023 Emerging Technologies hype cycle, showed the importance of Generative AI (as exemplified by the popularity ChatGPT).

 This takes the familiar form of a hype cycle from emerging technologies on the left through to more established technologies for which the plateau on the right will be reached and some point in the future with the forecasts shown by the colour within the circle.
 More detail explaining the hype cycle concept is given later in this article.